ghendrickx/CoralModel/README.md

 # How to cite
 This repository should be cited as:
-> Hendrickx, Gijs (2022): CoralModel: A Python-based model that resembles the biophysical interactions on a coral reef.
+> Hendrickx, Gijs G. (2022): CoralModel: A Python-based model that resembles the biophysical interactions on a coral reef.
 4TU.ResearchData.
-Software. https://doi.org/10.4121/19164869.v1
+Software. https://doi.org/10.4121/19164869

 Or using the following BibTex-entry:
 ```